-The story to communicate in a museum for H.C.
-Andersen, should not only deal with the experience of his many works.
-The story must also include the unique depth and ambiguity found within his fairy tales.
-A depth which reflects the author’s life and travels, whilst highlighting a blurred boundary between the worlds of fantasy and reality which surround us.
-The new museum interprets this ambiguity of H.C Andersen’s work within an architectural and landscaped expression.
+The story to be communicated in a museum dedicated to H.C.
+Andersen should not only focus on the experience of his many works.
+It must also capture the unique depth and ambiguity found within his fairy tales.
+This depth reflects the author’s life and travels, while highlighting the blurred boundary between the worlds of fantasy and reality that surround us.
+The new museum interprets this ambiguity in H.C.
+Andersen’s work within architectural and landscaped expressions.

-The House of Fairy tales consists of a series of circular shapes which intersect each other along a flowing path.
-They are organised without hierarchy, or a real centre, but originate from the existing buildings around H.C.
+The House of Fairy Tales consists of a series of circular shapes that intersect along a flowing path.
+They are organized without hierarchy or a central focal point, originating from the existing buildings surrounding H.C.
 Andersen’s birthplace and memorial hall.
-The curved course of green hedges within the gardens reflect the underground exhibition room spaces.
+The curved lines of green hedges within the gardens reflect the underground exhibition spaces.

-The curves define the public gardens, their spaces and paths above the ground.
-They meander and weave around each other, inside spaces transform into outdoor spaces, the parks above seamlessly leading into the underworld below.
-Within these intertwined spaces, visitors and users of the gardens will find themselves in a world between inside and outside, where a green wall alternately appears and then disappears.
-The experience throughout the museum and its gardens becomes a coherent narrative which reflects the essential themes of Andersen’s work.
-Dualism, the resolution of the boundary between reality and the imagination, is read through the ambiguity of the spatial sequences and compositions.
+The curves define the public gardens, their spaces, and paths above the ground.
+They meander and weave around each other, indoor spaces transform into outdoor areas, the parks above seamlessly leading into the underworld below.
+Within these intertwined spaces, visitors and users of the gardens find themselves in a world between inside and outside, where a green wall alternately appears and disappears.
+The experience throughout the museum and its gardens forms a cohesive narrative that reflects the essential themes of Andersen’s work.
+Dualism, the resolution of the boundary between reality and imagination, is explored through the ambiguity of the spatial sequences and compositions.

-The new buildings above ground respond to the existing scale of H.C Andersen’s birthplace, and its surrounding historical context.
-Their facades are a modern interpretation of the old northern European tradition of half-timbered houses.
-Expressive wooden constructions of solid timber are enclosed with glass, providing a light and delicate expression, the buildings appearing as pavilions within the gardens.
+The new buildings above ground respond to the existing scale of H.C.
+Andersen’s birthplace and its surrounding historical context.
+Their facades are a modern interpretation of the traditional northern European style of half-timbered houses.
+Expressive wooden constructions of solid timber are enclosed in glass, creating a light and delicate appearance.
+The buildings appear as pavilions within the gardens.

-Kengo Kuma and Associates, Cornelius Vöge, Masu Planning and engineers Eduard Troelsgård won the invited competition in 2016.
-Cornelius Vöge has performed design and ICT management until delivery of tender material in multiple specialists contracts, including site site supervision until delivery og concrete structures.
+Kengo Kuma and Associates, Cornelius Vöge, Masu Planning, and engineers Eduard Troelsgård won the invited competition in 2016.
+Cornelius Vöge performed design and ICT management up until the delivery of tender materials in multiple specialist contracts, including site supervision until the delivery of the concrete structures.

 Literature: